DetroitApps/RetroMultiManager/README.md

 - A powerful interface to manage your accounts
   - Multiple profiles
-  - Independent from the main script, so it can be disabled to use RMM with shortcuts only
+  - Independent from the main script, so it can be disabled to use RMM with hotkeys only
 - Secure account
   - Username and password encrypted
   - Master password safelock